bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 As demonstrated in the example, email is used for email addresses.

-Others include \"tel\" for telephone numbers, \"url\" for URLs such as www.data.com, \"date\" for date values, \"time\" for time values,
-\"number\" for numeric values, \"range\" for numeric values which have a minimum and maximum value, and \"color\" for color selection.
+Others include &quot;tel&quot; for telephone numbers, &quot;url&quot; for URLs such as www.data.com, &quot;date&quot; for date values, &quot;time&quot; for time values, &quot;number&quot; for numeric values, &quot;range&quot; for numeric values which have a minimum and maximum value, and &quot;color&quot; for color selection.

 Say for instance, a user makes mistakes on a user account form when entering a telephone number and URL, the browser will validate the